ton-community/ton-docs/docs/v3/documentation/smart-contracts/contracts-specs/wallet-contracts.md

 ### Wallet V1

-This is the simplest one.
-It only allows you to send four transactions at a time and doesn't check anything besides your signature and seqno.
+This is the simplest wallet version.
+It allows you to send up to four transactions simultaneously and performs only basic checks—your signature and the seqno.
 Wallet source code:
  * [ton/crypto/smartcont/wallet-code.fif](https://github.com/ton-blockchain/ton/blob/master/crypto/smartcont/new-wallet.fif)

-This version isn’t even used in regular apps because it has some major issues:
+This version isn’t even used in regular apps due to several significant limitations:
- - No easy way to retrieve the seqno and public key from the contract.
+ - No straightforward way to retrieve the seqno and public key from the contract.
- - No `valid_until` check, so you can't be sure that the transaction won't be confirmed too late.
+ - No `valid_until` check, so you can't be sure that a transaction won't be confirmed too late.

-The first issue was fixed in `V1R2` and `V1R3`.
-The `R` stands for "revision".
-Usually, revisions are just small updates that only add get methods; you can find all of those in the changes history of `new-wallet.fif`.
-Hereinafter, we will consider only the latest revisions.
+The first issue was addressed in `V1R2` and `V1R3`, where `R` stands for "revision".
+Revisions typically introduce minor updates, such as adding get methods.
+You review all revision changes in the commit history of `new-wallet.fif`.
+From this point onward, we will consider only the latest revisions.

-Nevertheless, because each subsequent version inherits the functionality of the previous one, we should still stick to it, as this will help us with later versions.
+Since each new version builds upon the previous one, it's important to understand V1 as a foundation for the following versions.

 #### Persistent memory layout
  - <b>seqno</b>: 32-bit long sequence number.